skip to Main Content

 Uses Electricity

-Electric ducted heating & cooling is an increasingly popular choice for Geelong & Melbourne homes.
+Electric ducted heating & cooling is an increasingly popular choice for Geelong & Melbourne homes

-Set your ideal indoor temperature & it will stay that way, no matter the weather
+Set your ideal indoor temperature & it will stay that way, no matter the weather outside

 Fully Programmable

-Set a timer or weekly program to suit your lifestyle & save on running costs
+Set a timer or weekly program to suit your lifestyle

 Features

-Add WIFI control, zoning and room temperature sensors
+Add WIFI control, Zoning and Room Temperature Sensors

 Government rebate for changing gas ducted heating to electric

-Ducted Reverse Cycle FAQs
+Ducted Reverse Cycle Air Conditioning FAQs

 Ducted Reverse Cycle Air Conditioning is the ultimate in home heating and cooling.